 “They are all monsters.
 I am a monster.
 Look at me.
 I’m hideous.
 A hideous monster is reading the thoughts in your mind.”

 A few of the passengers occupying some of the seats ahead of us start maneuvering to get up from their chairs.
 One of them points at a building that has appeared in the view.
 It’s by far the shoddiest building I have ever seen, a rundown monster of cement.
 Some big, rusted letters installed in its facade read ‘ALSA ESTACION’.
 The ‘O’ doesn’t even have an accent mark.
-But I can see that this must be it, because some other buses have parked at narrow stops.
+But I understand that this must be it, because some other buses have parked at narrow stops.
 Our driver, who deserves a medal for having commanded this journey without killing himself, starts veering into one of the empty stops.

 Alazne’s eyes have widened, maybe from excitement.
 She gets up from her seat, then she reaches over to grab our backpack.